 Market risk to the Company is limited as, through a 100% matching of policyholder assets and liabilities, the risks on the valuation of assets is borne by the policyholders.

-The Company's market risks relate to the impact of market shocks on the present value of the Company's current rebates under the Fund Provision agreement with FFML, i.e. if markets fall, so too do expenses and a reduction in expenses will result in a reduction in rebates payable to the Company resulting in a lower SCR exposure to financial markets.
-Although as markets fall, so too will revenues resulting in an increase to the rebate payment.
+The Company's market risks relate to the impact of market shocks on the present value of the Company's current rebates under the Fund Provision agreement with FFML, i.e. if markets fall so too will revenues resulting in an increase to the rebate payment.